 Malta - a Fascinating English-Speaking Island in the Center of the Mediterranean

-It was a magical time for me, when I was 16 1/2, to go on a 3-week summer study program on the island of Malta - a pivotal moment towards my eventual bilingualism.
+It was a magical time for me, when I was 16 and 1/2, to go on a 3-week summer study program on the island of Malta - a pivotal moment towards my eventual bilingualism.

-My first time abroad on my own.
+My first time abroad on my own!

-To the astonishment of friends who have grown up in a world of digital cameras, I didn't take a single picture at that time.
+To the astonishment of friends who have grown up in a world of digital cameras, I didn't take a single picture at that time, alas...

 So, how to illustrate this grand adventure?
 Well, I managed to pull off the Internet a number of images that adequately match my memory of the place.
 Theses are NOT generic images - they are images that best approximate Malta, as close as possible to the way I remember it.